Select your language

 All antenna fields transmit the received signals via high-speed data lines to a supercomputer in Groningen, Netherlands.
 This supercomputer processes the data from all stations collectively and generates celestial maps, among other things.
 Traditional telescopes are aimed at stars or galaxies and capture the brightness distribution in the sky on a CCD.
 LOFAR, on the other hand, has no mechanical or optical components at all.
 The telescope's orientation to a celestial object and the creation of the celestial map are accomplished through digital data processing, "with a click of the mouse."
 This makes LOFAR an extremely flexible telescope.

 The sky appears very different in the LOFAR frequency range compared to the familiar image in the visible light spectrum.
 For example, objects like Cygnus A (a radio galaxy) and Cassiopeia A (a supernova remnant) are much brighter for LOFAR than the sun.
 These two objects emit synchrotron radiation from fast-moving electrons in magnetic fields.
 However, the hot outer layer of the sun, which appears very bright to us, is just one source among many for LOFAR.
 LOFAR allows the study of objects and phenomena in the sky that remain hidden in visible light, especially magnetic fields in the universe.
+An important goal for LOFAR is to explore how the explosion of the first stars in the early universe heated the gas between galaxies (the epoch of reionization).
+According to model calculations, the radiation released 13 billion years ago should be detectable by LOFAR at a frequency of about 180 MHz.
+If successful, this will provide insights into the beginning of star formation in the universe.

 The Workshops at TLS

-The four workshop areas at TLS are responsible for the maintenance and upkeep of existing telescopes, as well as technical support for the development and enhancement of astronomical observation technology.
+The four workshop areas at TLS are responsible for the maintenance and upkeep of existing telescopes, as well as technical support for the development and enhancement of astronomical observation technology

 Precision Mechanics Workshop

-The precision mechanics workshop handles the project planning of devices and assemblies, modeling with 3D software (Inventor), and mechanical manufacturing using CNC machines, conventional techniques, and a 3D printer.
+The precision mechanics workshop handles the project planning of devices and assemblies, modeling with 3D software (Inventor), and mechanical manufacturing using CNC machines, conventional techniques, and a 3D printer

 Electronics Workshop